Meditation for January 28th

 Heroes

 We all look up to somebody and think of them as our hero.
-Boys look up at superheroes, professional sport players and even the local construction worker while girls look up to Roseanne Barr, Margaret Cho and Chelsea Handler as their icons.
-We need people to try to emanate.
-This is why religion has their messiahs, prophets and saints to exemplify the pure life in spite of worldly struggles.
-Buddha use to be a total rich bro before ditching his top knot and going homeless and Jesus was given some pretty choice temptations before deciding to die a horrible meaningless death instead.
+Boys look up to athletes, professional athletes, and even the local construction worker, while girls look up to Roseanne Barr, Margaret Cho, and Chelsea Handler as their icons.
+We need people to try to emulate.
+This is why religion has its saints, prophets, and exemplars who embody the pure life despite deadly struggles.
+Buddha used to be a total rich bro before ditching his top knot and going homeless.
+Jesus was given some pretty choice temptations before deciding to die a horrible, meaningless death instead.

-Does that take away from the person’s work if they couldn’t keep their hands to their self?
-Take a breath and think if this were your neighbor instead of David Bowie, Jimmy Page, Michael Jackson, R Kelly, Chuck Berry, Drake, Roman Polanski or Chris Brown, would you still visit their business?
-People have stopped doing business with a company for less, but yet people still bow down to them at their temples and forgive them for doing unspeakable acts.
+Does that take away from the work if they couldn’t keep their hands to themselves?
+Take a breath and think: if this were your neighbor instead of David Bowie, Jimmy Page, Michael Jackson, R. Kelly, Chuck Berry, Drake, Roman Polanski, or Chris Brown, would you still visit their business?
+Would you go over and BBQ with them?
+People have stopped doing business with a company for far less than these people, yet they still bow down to it at their temples and forgive it for its unspeakable acts.

-Gandhi hated black people, Martin Luther King cheated on his wife and the Dalai Llama is running a fundraising scheme worst than scientology.
+Gandhi hated black people, Martin Luther King Jr. cheated on his wife, and the Dalai Lama is running a fundraising scheme worse than Scientology and working for the CIA.
 Your heroes all have skeletons in and out of their closets.

 Prayer